Your search needs to be as exhaustive as possible, and include published and unpublished sources.

 When looking at other systematic reviews you might identify useful databases which are not available at Reading (e.g. EMBASE).
 It may be possible to access these by visiting another library.
 For instance the British Library offers access to a range of databases however there are restrictions on downloading from these databases which will make adding the references to a reference manager very difficult.
 You will also need to register as a reader with them.

-If you are unsure which databases to use, try looking at existing reviews in the same field for details of which databases they searched (see the box on the left for some sources).
+If you are unsure which databases to use, try looking at existing reviews in the same field for details of which databases they searched.

 You may also wish to extend your search beyond the mainstream databases to ensure global coverage.
 The University of Leeds Library has put together a list of databases which may help: